The Best Bagel Shop in Every State

 The Bagel Shop, Homer

 Order some fresh-caught wild salmon lox on one of the handmade bagels at The Bagel Shop.
 This husband and wife team began selling their bagels at local farmers markets and soon opened their own shop.
 Says one customer, “It’s always good to see people enjoying what they are doing and doing it well.
 Want to follow their suit?
-Learn how to make bagels like a pro.
+Learn how to make homemade bagels like a pro.

 Biff’s Bagels, Flagstaff